DIY Recycled Succulent Planter

-Recycle a large metal can into a modern succulent planter.
-All you need is the can, a few tools, spray paint, and the plants to fill it up with.
+There’s a lot of trash that can be converted into lovely planters — large metal tins are one of them.
+To build this vertical succulent planter all you need is the can, a few tools, spray paint, and the plants to fill it up with.
 It’s a great project for giving old containers new life and looks great – especially when the sun hits the metallic surface!

 The idea for this project came to me after my recent trip to Romania.
 I’ve started bringing plants home as souvenirs and this time I found a small succulent that fit into my hand luggage – depending on where you are and where you’re traveling to it’s perfectly fine to bring plants on planes.

 I also had two metal oil containers knocking around so I came up with the idea of using them to display small clumps of many of the succulents I have growing around the house.
 They’ll grow in the planter over time and the ‘babies’ will need replanting but it shouldn’t be too much work.
 The instructions on how I made this planter are below.

 - An assortment of succulents** – Amazon USA or Amazon UK

 - Gold Exterior Spray Paint – Amazon USA or Amazon UK

 - Multipurpose potting soil – get this from a local gardening centre or supermarket